orzuk/COMPASS/README.md

 1. General:
-The STRIP repository contains programs for reconstruction of microbial species identities and frequencies from massively parallel sequencing short-reads data.
+The COMPASS repository contains programs for reconstruction of microbial species identities and frequencies from massively parallel sequencing short-reads data.

 The repository includes source code, executables and example datasets.